itskshitija/Analyzing-Bank-Customer-Churn-using-Excel/README.md

 - <b>Geography—</b> A customer’s location can affect their decision to leave the bank.
 - <b>Gender—</b> It’s interesting to explore whether gender plays a role in a customer leaving the bank.
 - <b>Age—</b> This is certainly relevant since older customers are less likely to leave their bank than younger ones.
-- <b>Tenure—</b> Refers to the number of years that the customer has been a client of the bank.
+- <b>Tenure—</b> Refers to the number of years that the customer has been a bank client.
 Normally, older clients are more loyal and less likely to leave a bank.
-- <b>Balance—</b> Is also a very good indicator of customer churn, as people with a higher balance in their accounts are less likely to leave the bank compared to those with lower balances.
+- <b>Balance—</b> Is also a very good indicator of customer churn, as people with a higher balance in their accounts are less likely to leave the bank than those with lower balances.
-- <b>NumOfProducts—</b> Refers to the number of products that a customer has purchased through the bank.
+- <b>NumOfProducts—</b> Refers to the number of products a customer has purchased through the bank.
 - <b>HasCrCard—</b> Denotes whether or not a customer has a credit card.
 This column is also relevant since people with credit cards are less likely to leave the bank.
 - <b>IsActiveMember—</b> Active customers are less likely to leave the bank.
 - <b>EstimatedSalary—</b> As with balance, people with lower salaries are more likely to leave the bank compared to those with higher salaries.